pelmered/WooCommerce-Pricefiles/README.txt

 == Changelog ==

+= 0.1.5 =
+Fix: Categories does not show in pricefile (again).
+Plugin initialized too early to access terms created by WooCommerce.

 = 0.1.4 =
 Fix: Errors in pricefile
+Fix: Plugin loader issues

 = 0.1.3 =
 Fix: Categories does not show in pricefile